birabittoh/flounder/README.md

 This will determine how you set the values in flounder.toml

-(More TBD)

-`./flounder serve`

 ## Admin

 Flounder comes with an admin panel acessible to users with the admin db flag set.